kbirk/esper/README.md

 ### WebGLContext

 In order to access the WebGL API you need a canvas element from which a WebGL rendering context can be created.
-The WebGLContext namespace wraps the typical process of instantiating a context and allows facilities for handling multiple contexts within a single application.
+The `esper.WebGLContext` namespace wraps the typical process of instantiating a context and provides facilities for handling multiple contexts within a single application.
 The object returned is a native WebGLRenderingContext object.

     // Get WebGL context and load all available extensions. var gl = esper.WebGLContext.get( 'canvas-id' );